 - Many readers, myself included, have had problems at times with Valpsar paint for some reason.
 If buying paint to use to make chalk paint, don’t use this brand or a paint/primer in one product.

-- I painted three pieces of furniture so far with DIY Chalk paint, each using non-sanded grout.
+- I painted three pieces of furniture so far with DIY Chalk paint, two using non-sanded grout and another with Plaster of Paris.
 Each mixture’s consistency came out a bit differently, but went on well and each has held up beautifully.
 I used white over dark wood on my first piece and was a bit skeptical about not priming it first.
 It is as white as the day I painted it – so it is true – no sanding or primer needed.

 - Plaster of Paris is cheaper than a bag of white non-sanded grout so if cost is a factor, the least expensive version would be the Plaster of Paris.
 It is sold in the paint area by wood fillers at Lowes and Home Depot.
 It was $6.00.
 The bag of non-sanded grout is sold where tile is sold.
 It runs around $11.00 a bag.
 No matter which one you choose – one bag or container will be plenty to paint quite a lot of furniture.
-Check out this updated review post for more recipes of DIY chalk paint to try, before choosing which one to use.
+Check out this updated review post for more recipes of DIY chalk paint to try – using Calcium Carbonate Powder before choosing which one to use.

 - This outcome got me thinking – would chalkboard paint sold at home improvement and craft stores be the same?
 I had some craft store acrylic black chalkboard paint in my stash and I tried it on the piece of molding.
 When it was dry, it was a bit more shiny.
 When I distressed the edges with sandpaper – it didn’t distress as nicely as the others and it was not an ultra hard finish.
 I could chip it off with my fingernail.
 Not sure about the cans they sell at home improvement stores as the Lowes near me was out of it.